-Soils on the site are classified as Cascade silt loam.
-Cascade Silt Loam soil is classified by USDA Natural Resources Conservation Service (NRCS) as a somewhat poorly drained soil with slight to moderate erosion hazard.
-The soil is formed from silty materials with slow permeability.
-Cascade Silt Loam has a perched water table in winter and early spring.
-In the summer, excavation of this soil can be difficult due to a high restrictive subsurface soil layer, known as fragipan, which restricts water flow and root penetration about 20 to 30 inches below the soil surface.
-A seasonal water table is perched on top of the fragipan, which supports wetland hydrology.
-Topography The site topography ranges in elevation from 494 feet above sea level in the lowest valley to 994 feet at the top of Gabbert Butte, with a total of 500 feet of elevation change.
-The topography is generally steep, with large portions of the site ranging from 30 - 60% slope.
-Part of the site along Southeast Regner Road, is more gradually sloped, as are smaller areas along Southwest Butler Road.
-Landslide mapping A prehistoric landslide is mapped by DOGAMI on part of the site.
+The site topography ranges in elevation from 494 feet above sea level in the lowest valley to 994 feet at the top of Gabbert Butte, with a total of 500 feet of elevation change.
+The topography is generally steep, with large portions of the site ranging from 30 to 60 percent slope.
+Part of the site along Southeast Regner Road is more gradually sloped, as are smaller areas along Southwest Butler Road.

+Landslide mapping

+A prehistoric landslide is mapped by the Oregon Department of Geology and Mineral Industries on part of the site.
 It is identified as prehistoric, indicating that there has been no evidence of landslide movement for greater than 150 years.
-The design of the nature park was informed by a geotechnical study and use of DOGAMI's recent landslide risk mapping for east Multnomah County (IMS-57), and this information will be considered through the design of the nature park.
-A geotechnical evaluation was conducted and indicated that the landslide body does not show indications of movement, that the site is suitable for the proposed project, and the risk of adverse effects on the project due instability of the deep-seated landslide is low.
+The design of the nature park was informed by a geotechnical study and use of State's recent landslide risk mapping for east Multnomah County (IMS-57), and this information will be considered through the design of the nature park.
+A geotechnical evaluation was conducted and indicated that the landslide body does not show indications of movement, that the site is suitable for the proposed project, and the risk of adverse effects on the project due to instability of the deep-seated landslide is low.
 Some shallow instability was observed within the south headscarp slope, likely a result of past human activity.
 The report recommends that a geotechnical engineer should be consulted for any development on the headscarp slope.

-Hydrology and water quality Water from precipitation and springs on the butte forms a network of perennial and ephemeral streams that flow into tributaries of Johnson Creek.
-There is year round subsurface flow associated with these drainages.
+Hydrology and water quality

+Water from precipitation and springs on the butte forms a network of perennial and ephemeral streams that flow into tributaries of Johnson Creek.
+There is year-round subsurface flow associated with these drainages.

 Some water persists in shallow depressions, supporting forested wetlands.
-These forested wetlands provide high value habitat for amphibians and other wildlife on the butte.
+These forested wetlands provide high-value habitat for amphibians and other wildlife on the butte.

 The Gabbert Butte forest shades the headwater streams.
-The springs, streams, subsurface flows and wetlands all contribute to maintaining water quality in downstream Johnson Creek - by keeping water cool and clean.
+The springs, streams, subsurface flows and wetlands all contribute to maintaining water quality in downstream Johnson Creek by keeping water cool and clean.